byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 The Persons API (V2) is a good example of an API that conforms to the University API (UAPI) Specification.
 The Persons API provides access to a large amount of identity data if the user knows how to operate it correctly.
 It is also a good model for how to operate all UAPI conformant APIs.

-We will use Postman - an interactive REST client - to explore some of what the Persons API can do.´
+We will use Postman - an interactive REST client - to explore some of what the Persons API can do.

-## Persons API

 ## API Manager Setup